 Here are six modes of behavior this ambitious person should adhere to when creating his online gaming empire.

 Communicate a clear message

-The subject wants to sell used video games online.
+The subject wants to sell their used video games online.
 This simple endeavor should form the basis of his messaging.
-First he’ll want to decide on a domain name that is self-explanatory and specific to his enterprise.
+First, he’ll want to decide on a domain name that is self-explanatory and specific to his enterprise.
 He may want to look to theoldschoolgamevault.com as an example of a similar business that branded themselves effectively as an online game trader of classic titles.

 Build from this simple foundation

 Then it’s time to check whois.net to see if this elegantly straightforward name is already taken.
 If it’s available, GoDaddy or HostGator can facilitate the purchase of prime online real estate.
 Choosing the right content management system should also be about simplicity.
 Something built on the Genesis Framework, such as WordPress, is an ideal platform.
-Throughout this setup process be clear and concise about what the business is, and what it hopes to accomplish.
+Throughout this setup process, be clear and concise about what the business is, and what it hopes to accomplish.

 Transparency is key

 Every business decision put in place by the owner should be transparent and above board.
 Our entrepreneur shouldn’t make promises he can’t keep, be it in the domain name (“Largestvideogamewarehouse.com”) or in practice (“We are the best place to sell video games online for Cash than anyone else combined!).
 Adopting a “transparency first” approach will help the entrepreneur stay on the straight and narrow for the life of the business—and indeed help grow the operation through the years.

 Understand the laws and regulations